CommonCoreOntology/CommonCoreOntologies/README.md

 ## Staging for testing alignment with upcoming release of BFO2020.
 See [here](https://github.com/johnbeve/JB-Fork-BFO-2020/tree/master)
 # Aligning CCO to BFO2020 Core
 ## Summary of Changes
 1. The subset of RO is no longer imported.
-A few terms from CCO are deprecated.
-Six RO properties have no replacement (yet).
+Five properties from CCO are deprecated.
+Four RO properties have no replacement.
 2. The following mapping is provided:
 - http://purl.obolibrary.org/obo/BFO_0000050 [part of] > (conditional)
   http://purl.obolibrary.org/obo/BFO_0000176 [continuant part of] http://purl.obolibrary.org/obo/BFO_0000132 [occurrent part of]
 - http://purl.obolibrary.org/obo/BFO_0000051 [has part] > (conditional)
 	http://purl.obolibrary.org/obo/BFO_0000178 [has continuant part]
 	http://purl.obolibrary.org/obo/BFO_0000117 [has occurrent part]